neelsmith/Tabulae.jl/docs/src/guide/urns.md

 - you use the other three types URNs to identify content in a `Tabulae` data set
 - you record each collection in a URN registry that supports round-trip conversion of `AbbreviatedUrn`s and `Cite2Urn`s.

+## The URN registry

+- organized in three subdirectories of the dataset's `urnregistry` directory:
+     - `lexemes`
+     - `rules`
+     - `stems`
+- identical three-column delimited text files: collection ID, collection URN, label
+- as many file names as you like ending in `.cex`; empty lines OK

+You can get a dictionary of collection IDs to full URNs for your data aset with the `registry` function.

 ## Working with URNs